Upcoming inflammatory bowel disease (IBD) support group.

 The group was set up by Frimley Park IBD clinical nurse specialist Beverley Kirkham in June and she is now inviting more patients to its next meeting.

-This will take place on Tuesday 12 September at Farnborough Rugby Club in Tile Barn Close, Farnborough from 7.30pm-10pm.
+This will take place on Tuesday 28 November at Farnborough Rugby Club in Tile Barn Close, Farnborough from 7.30pm-10pm.
 Several patients will be talking about their experiences.
+The aim of the group is to provide people with a relaxed environment away from a clinical setting.

 Beverley said: “Many people with IBD find it difficult to speak openly about their condition.